Table of Contents

 AI-generated fake IDs are created using image generation systems trained to replicate the structure and visual details of official documents.
 These models are often trained on large datasets of ID images—some pulled from public sources, others leaked or scraped from compromised platforms.
 Over time, they learn to mimic design elements like background textures, text alignment, official seals, and machine-readable zones.

-Once trained, these systems generate entirely new IDs based on user input.
-A person might enter a name, birth date, and address, and upload a portrait photo.
-Some platforms even generate AI-created faces, removing the need to use real images.
-The system then builds an ID that matches the visual standards of a government-issued document.
+Once the model is trained, it can produce entirely new IDs based on user input.
+A person might enter a name, birth date, and address, then upload a portrait photo.
+Some platforms even generate AI-created faces, removing the need to use a real image.
+The system then produces an ID that follows the visual standards of a government-issued document.

-To make the result more convincing, the fake ID can be rendered as if it were photographed—placed on a surface with realistic lighting, shadows, and depth.
-In some cases, metadata is also spoofed, changing the timestamp, GPS location, or camera details embedded in the file.
-These steps help the fake pass advanced digital inspections.
+To make the result more convincing, the fake ID can be rendered as if it were photographed, complete with realistic lighting, shadows, and depth.
+In some cases, the metadata is also altered to change the timestamp, GPS location, or camera details embedded in the file.
+These extra steps help the fake pass more advanced digital inspections.

-This entire process is fast and fully automated.
-No manual editing or design skills are required.
-The system assembles a document optimized for both human review and automated checks in seconds.
+The entire process is fast and fully automated.
+No manual editing or design skills are needed.
+The system can assemble a document optimized for both human review and automated checks in seconds.

-While some platforms blend AI with traditional automation, the trend is clear.
-Generative tools are lowering the technical barrier to entry and making fake IDs easier to create, customize, and deploy at scale.
+While some platforms mix AI with traditional automation, the overall trend is clear.
+Generative tools are lowering the barrier to entry and making fake IDs easier to create, customize, and distribute at scale.

 Below is an example of a digitally generated fake ID.
 Would you be able to tell it is not real?